stcorp/harp/doc/dataformats.rst

   source of the data was (e.g. measured, climatology, derived, et cetera).

 ``dims`` string (optional)
+  This attribute is only applicable for `HDF4`_ files (`netCDF-3`_ uses named dimensions and `HDF5`_ uses dimension scales).
 This attribute stores the type of each dimension of the associated variable as a comma-separated list of dimension type names.
 The number of dimension types should equal the number of dimensions of the variable.
-This attribute is only present in HDF4 and HDF5 files, *not* in netCDF-3 files.
-See also sections `HDF4`_ and `HDF5`_.

 ``units`` string (optional)
   This attribute is used for data that has a physical unit.
 It should provide the unit in a form compatible with the